Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 Wishlist displays multiple products at once and is responsive.

 - Desktop screenshots can be found in the media/test_screen_shots/wishlist folder.
-The input buttons were corrected following this screenshot.
+The input buttons UI were corrected following this screenshot.

 ### Reviews